-These wood bead and pipe cleaner Christmas ornaments are a great preschool craft for the holiday season.
+These pipe cleaner Christmas ornaments are a great preschool beading craft for the holiday season.
 There’s no glue, no glitter, and very little mess to clean up.
 The kids will have fun picking up the beads and learning to thread them onto the pipe cleaner.

-Here are the supplies for this preschool Christmas ornament made from pipe cleaners and wooden beads:
+Here are the supplies for this preschool pipe cleaner bead ornament craft:

 - Pipe cleaners